lorandnacsa/projects/README.md

-# School Projects
+# Projects

-This repository contains my school projects completed as part of coursework and assignments.
+This repository contains my projects completed as part of coursework, assignments and hobby.
-Each project demonstrates different concepts, tools, and programming skills learned during my studies.
+Each project demonstrates different concepts, tools, and programming skills learned during my studies and spare time.

 ## Contents
 - Individual folders for each project